Why would someone want to build a fitness tracker app? Easy — to start a billion-dollar fitness company.

 Step 2: Add gamification and social interactivity

-Retention and churn rates are the two most indicative metrics of your app’s success.
-Adding app gamification elements for completed fitness habits and goals and ways for users to socialize may go a long way.
+Retention and churn rates are the two most indicative metrics of your application’s success.
+When you make a fitness tracking app, adding gamification elements and ways for users to socialize may go a long way.
 Since users attend classes from home, it’s crucial to instill a sense of community in them.

 - Allow users to rate, review, and share classes via Facebook, Twitter, and other social networks

-- Display the list of other users currently in the class and offer some basic interaction options (e.g., the Peloton app allows users to high-five their class buddies)
+- Display the list of other users currently in the class and offer some basic interaction options (e.g., Peloton allows users to high-five their class buddies)

 - Make sure trainers have access to user names during a workout, so they can interact with them by calling their names